 top of page

-The Handlebar Cafe is situated on Garnier Road.
-There is a very small, popular car park, but we advise our customers who must drive to park in St Catherine's Park & Ride (near J10 M3).
-Park as far to the left, and follow the short foot/cycle path through to Garnier Road.
+Accessibility: Cadence at The Handlebar Cafe is situated on Garnier Road.
+There is a small car park next to us which is very popular.
+We advise parking in St. Catherine's Park & Ride (near J10, M3).
+Park to the left and follow the short foot/cycle path to Garnier Road.There is a path up to the cafe with a steady incline (no steps).
+The cafe is wheelchair accessible and we have an accessible toilet.

 Handlebar Cafe 001.jpg